 We know you don’t want to hear it, but: you’ve got to have the hard conversation with each new sexual partner about where your junk has been and what it’s seen.
 Especially in an age when casual sex is de rigueur, and Tinder is causing STD rates to skyrocket, and almost everyone has or has had something.
 STIs aren’t anything to be ashamed of — they’re just a part of life we need to acknowledge without judgment.
 If you want to share your genitals with someone, you’ve got to be prepared to share your sexual history.
+Just don’t go overboard and share enough information about your exes that your current partner could find extended background information using a person search.

 We’re not going to candy-coat it: The talk will be awkward as hell.
 Though not as awkward as a surprise case of herpes.
 Just don’t make us pull out the cliche that if you’re comfortable enough to get naked and grind with a new partner then you should be comfortable enough to talk with them about the health aspects of previous grinding sessions, too (sans the salacious details, of course).